rcrowther/DDFileChooser/README.md

 https://www.html5rocks.com/en/tutorials/dnd/basics/

 ## Setup
 No dependecies.

-If you have Django, it will run.
+Drop the code into your site.

 It's an app so it can use templates.

-Drop the code into your site.
-Then add to the site settings,
+Add to the site settings,

     INSTALLED_APPS = [
         # added